 - Voluntary Product Accessibility Templates (VPATs) and Accessibility Conformance Reports (ACRs) (We’ll tell you more about VPATs and ACRs a bit later)

-If your solicitation is a relatively common type, the Wizard may also provide a Quick Link to sample past solicitations that will allow you to see and re-purpose applicable standards, provisions, requirements, and language.
+If your solicitation is a relatively common type, ART may also provide a Quick Link to sample past solicitations that will allow you to see and re-purpose applicable standards, provisions, requirements, and language.

 In addition, you might also reach out to references that vendors provided during the RFI phase.
 If they purchased and successfully implemented an accessible version of the product you are seeking, they might be willing to share their solicitation language with you, saving you time and effort.